HADES248/CometChatReact-VisualBuilder/README.md

 ## What You'll Be Building

 ![Chat UI Screenshot](https://www.cometchat.com/docs/assets/images/visual_chat_builder-3270b27870aa7586ed5b34d489b18e0b.png)
-*Alt text: Screenshot of a working CometChat-powered React app with a user logged in and active chat visible*
+*Alt text: Screenshot of a working CometChat-Visual Builder for customizing CometChat with a user logged in and active chat visible*

 CometChat’s Visual Build into a fresh React TypeScript project to enables user login, one-on-one chat, and real-time message updates.
 By following each step, you’ll end up with a working chat interface powered entirely by CometChat.